ska-sa/spead2/doc/tut-send-3.rst

-When we benchmark this, the performance has dramatically improved (over 1 GB/s), but we also find something surprising: performance is substantially higher if we are listening for the data than if we are not.
+When we benchmark this, the performance has dramatically improved (over 1 GB/s), but we also find something surprising: performance is substantially higher if we are listening for the data (by running :command:`tut_recv_1`) than if we are not.
 This is almost certainly because sending a UDP packet to a port that is not open for receiving causes an ICMP error packet to be generated, which reduces performance.
-Even when we do attach a receiver, we're not seeing the full performance, because the Linux loopback interface generally blocks the sender if the receiver is not keeping up, rather than just dropping the packets.
+We could just ensure we always listen when running the experiments, but the overhead of receiving data also reduces the performance.

 In a future tutorial we'll return to the receiver to improve its performance, but for now let's move away from the loopback interface so that we can measure